orsonteodoro/gcf2/README.md

 is recommended to use a wrapper script.

-Source based packages will require a rebuild of the package containing the app or executible if that message appears in the command line.
+Source based packages will require a rebuild of the package containing the app or executable if that message appears in the command line.

 #### Wrapper script example